Influence Estimation for Generative Adversarial Networks: Experiments

 \paragraph{Setup} We studied the data cleansing for the two setups explained in the previous section: 2D-Normal with FCGAN and MNIST with DCGAN.
 We mostly followed the settings of Section \ref{sec:exp1} but set training dataset size \(N = 50\mathrm{k}\) for both setups.

 We identified harmful instances in 2D-Normal training dataset using estimated influence on ALL, and those in MNIST using estimated influence on IS and FID.
-We considered an training instance was harmful when it had negative (positive) influence on FID (ALL or IS).
+We considered a training instance as harmful when it had negative (positive) influence on FID (ALL or IS).

 For both setups, we also selected instances using baseline approaches: anomaly detection method, influence on the discriminator loss, and random values.
 For anomaly detection, we adopted isolation forest \citep{isolation}.
 Isolation forest fitted the model using the data points of \(\mathcal{D}_\rvx\) for 2D-Normal and feature vectors of the classifier of \(\mathcal{D}_\rvx\) for MNIST.
 We adopted the selection based on the influence on the discriminator loss to verify our assumption that the influence on the loss does not represent the harmfulness of the instances.
 Influence on the discriminator loss was calculated on the expected loss of \(\mathscr{L}_D\left(\vtheta\right) \) with \(\mathcal{D}_G(\mathcal{Z}';\vtheta^{[T]}_{G})\) and \(\mathcal{D}_\rvx'\).
 We considered instances with negative influence were harmful.